Mark Isfeld

 Master Corporal Mark Robert Isfeld (August 14, 1962 – June 21, 1994) was a Canadian soldier and United Nations peacekeeper who served in UNIKOM and UNPROFOR as a combat engineer.
 He was killed by a landmine while on tour in Croatia.
-He is best known for handing out small knitted dolls, known as "Izzy dolls", to children while on duty.
+He is best known for handing out small knitted dolls, known as "Izzy Dolls", to children in need while on duty.

 Early life

 Isfeld was born in Zweibrücken, West Germany, to Brian and Carol Isfeld.
 He graduated from the School of Military Engineering in Chilliwack, BC.
 He joined the Canadian Armed Forces on May 22, 1986.

 Military career

 Isfeld first served in UNIKOM from April to October 1991.
 He then served in UNPROFOR from October 1992 to April 1993.
 During this tour, Isfeld had noticed a doll lying on a pile of rubble.
 He took a picture of the doll and sent it to his mother, who began to crochet small woolen dolls for Isfeld to distribute to the local children.
-These dolls were nicknamed "Izzy dolls" by his unit.
+These dolls were nicknamed "Izzy Dolls" by his unit.
 He then served in UNPROFOR again, from April to June 1994.
 It was on this tour that he was killed while disarming a landmine, in the village of Kakma.